-An ongoing research in the self-developed art of Pyranography.
+An ongoing research in the self-developed technique of Pyranography.

 The name pyranograph stems from Greek, “pyr” (fire) and “ano” (above, sky) and “graphos” (writing).

-Pyranography is a technique where an installation simular to a Campbell-Stokes recorder is used to create Solargraphs.
-A typical exposure is several weeks to six months to create a negative shadow image in wood.
-This technique was invented in 1897 to measure the amount of sunshine per day and is still regularly used in places where electricity is not easily available.
+Pyranography is a technique where a spherical lens is used to create Solargraphs.
+A typical exposure is two to six months to create a negative shadow image in wood.

 The first days of sunshine for Pyranography @ DordtYart are in this video, in the weeks after a shadow image burned in the wood, recording both the weather and the shadows of the industrial crane overhead.